-20-years-ago the world wasn’t ready for the scandalous truth about his lavish parties and hedonistic lifestyle, but next month, David McGillivray’s autobiography will hit the shelves -‘ taking us through the cocaine-lined world of London’s media industry, the tragic heights of the AIDS epidemic and the sinful celluloid backstreets of Soho’.
+David McGillivray’s autobiography – Little Did You Know – takes us through the cocaine-lined world of London’s media industry, the tragedy of the AIDS epidemic and the sinful celluloid backstreets of Soho.

-I’m hoping to sell a few more copies because people are going to assume, I hope, that it’s the most shocking thing they’ve ever read.
+I hope that it’s the most shocking thing they’ve ever read.

 You’ve published a book before.
 But do you feel different now you’re writing about your own life?

-Yes because I’ve been so incredibly rude about everyone so I think that’s gonna be a major issue.
+Yes, because I’ve been so incredibly rude about everyone – I think that’s going to be a major issue.
 I never really wanted to be nice, I think ‘nice’ has all the wrong connotations, it means in fact boring.

-I’ve never particularly wanted to be liked but obviously, I’d be upset really if friends decided that I’d gone too far and they didn’t want to be my friend anymore.
+I’ve never particularly wanted to be liked but, obviously, I’d be upset if friends decided that I’d gone too far and they didn’t want to be my friend anymore.

 Has it been difficult to get a publisher willing to promote such an explicitly queer book with a lot of sex and drug references?

-Well, you’ve mentioned all the things that make the book what it is.
-Yes, it’s been an enormous battle and – as I said at the launch – it’s been waiting for 20 years.
+Yes, it’s been an enormous battle.
 It’s been through so many publishers I can’t tell you – it’s been extremely difficult.

-The publishers up until FAB press who actually agreed to put it out were very very tense about the amount of detail I go into – particularly in regards to gay sex and drug-taking – and there was a hell of a lot of rewrites, an enormous amount of lawyers went through it and it went from one publisher to another until basically I was fed up with it and I put it on a shelf and thought well obviously people aren’t ready for this and I’ll just leave it.
-But then, along came FAB press and we started again.
+People were very tense about the amount of detail I go into – particularly in regards to gay sex and drug-taking – and there was a hell of a lot of rewrites, an enormous amount of lawyers went through it, and it went from one publisher to another until basically I was fed up with it and I put it on a shelf.
+I thought that people aren’t ready for this and I’ll just leave it.
+But then, along came FAB Press and we started again.

-Harvey, the guy in charge, decided he was going to take a gamble with it and maybe it’s just a case of now the time is right, maybe 20 years ago the time wasn’t.
-Personally, I think that the time is right to reveal a lot about life, the kind of life that wasn’t being written about from about 1997 on-wards.
+Harvey, the guy in charge, decided he was going to take a gamble with it.
+Maybe it’s just a case of now the time is right – maybe 20 years ago the time wasn’t.
+Personally, I think that the time is right to reveal a lot about life, the kind of life that wasn’t being written about from about 1997 onward.